 Houston Zoo is open every day except Christmas Day, from 9am – 6pm during central standard time, and 9am – 7pm during central daylight time.

-Admission to Houston Zoo is $18 for adults, with discounts available for children and seniors.
+Admission to Houston Zoo carries an admission fee for adults, with discounts available for children and seniors.
 It’s also included on the Houston CityPASS.

 Another popular family attraction in Houston is the Downtown Aquarium, which is conveniently located in the heart of downtown Houston.
 As well as the Aquarium, there’s also a small family friendly amusement park here with a number of rides, as well as two restaurants.